-This page provides you with Software Engineer resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Software engineer resume.
+This page provides you with Software Engineer resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Software Engineer resume.

 Most software engineers like you possess an impressive arsenal of skills with an extensive knowledge in mathematics, physics, and other analytical disciplines.
 You have the experience, the education and the willingness to work hard to get to the next level, but the fierce competition requires you to build an engineering resume that stands out from the pack.